Felipe Freitas is very likely the only member of the 2021 MSx cohort at Stanford GSB whose résumé includes this entry: professional surfer.

 Born in Brazil and introduced to the sport as a child, Freitas began competing as a teenager and turned pro at age 18.
 He traveled the world on the pro surfing circuit for five “amazing” years, he says, gaining life lessons that still inform his outlook.
 “Surfing taught me humility, but also perseverance.
 I lost a thousand times more than I won.
 You feel your smallness when you’re under a 20- to 25-foot mountain of water.
 But you never give up.”

 After leaving professional surfing, he joined Petrobras, the state-owned Brazilian oil and gas company, working first in procurement and supply chain operations and later as head of healthcare.
-During those years he also managed parallel careers running a dry-cleaning franchise and guiding the careers of promising young surfers.
+He also managed parallel careers during these years, running a dry-cleaning franchise and guiding the careers of promising young surfers.

 You seem intent on changing direction every few years.